cloudfoundry/cf-k8s-prometheus/README.md

 -n cf-system 3000`.

 Default username/password is `admin/admin` and any changes you make in the UI will be blown away on the next deployment update.

+### Have a question or feedback, reach out to us

+Reach out to us in the Cloud Foundry Slack channel [#logging-and-metrics](https://cloudfoundry.slack.com/archives/CUW93AF3M).
+To request a response during Mountain Time business hours, tag your message with @interrupt.